Esri/extent-enricher-for-geoevent/README.md

 # extent-enricher-for-geoevent

 ArcGIS 10.3 GeoEvent Extension for Server custom processor.
 The Extent Enricher for GeoEvent enriches incoming events with that Geometry's Extent (MinX, MaxX, MinY, MaxY fields).
+Optionally, the processor can add the Extent's center point as a new Geometry field.

 ![App](extent-enricher-for-geoevent.png?raw=true)

 ## Features
-* Enriches incoming events with four fields (MinX, MaxX, MinY, MaxY) which represents that event geometry's extent.
+* Enriches incoming events with four fields (MinX, MaxX, MinY, MaxY) which represents that event geometry's extent and optionally the Extent's center point as a new Geometry field (CenterPoint).

 ## Instructions